unleashed/enum_args/README.md

 # EnumArgs

-EnumArgs is a simple gem that enables your enumerators to receive parameters from any of the methods provided by Enumerable in a uniform fashion, so that you could, ie. `ai_team.select(max_cpu: 80) { |troop| troop.can_hit?(enemy) }.each { ... }`.
+EnumArgs is a gem that enables your enumerators to receive parameters from any of of the methods provided by Enumerable in a uniform fashion, so that you could, ie. `ai_team.select(max_cpu: 80) { |troop| troop.can_hit?(enemy) }.each { ... }`.